Sustainability Reports and Awards

 2021 AASHE Student Sustainability Leadership Award

-Teresa Homsi and Eric Urbaniak won the Campus Sustainability Student Leadership Award from the Association for the Advancement of Sustainability in Higher Education (AASHE) for their work promoting sustainability at CMU.
-This work specifically included establishing Central Sustainability and "institutionalizing" sustainability.
+Teresa Homsi and Eric Urbaniak won the Campus Sustainability Student Leadership Award from AASHE for their work promoting sustainability at CMU.
+This work specifically included establishing Central Sustainability and institutionalizing sustainability.
 Read more about this award with CM Life's coverage.

 2020 National WasteWise College/University Partner of the Year (EPA)

 This award was in recognition of the university's waste diversion and sustainability efforts in 2019.
-During the height of the pandemic, CMU's diversion rate plummeted, but with considerable work, we were able to increase it back to 38%.
+During the height of the pandemic, CMU's diversion rate (the portion of waste that does not go to landfills) plummeted, but with considerable work, we were able to increase it back to 38%.
 This award also notably recognized a project between CMU and the Saginaw Chippewa Tribal College to implement a food recovery project at the Andahwod Continuing Care Community.
 Prior to the onset of the pandemic, this project diverted over 6,000 pounds of food waste from landfills.
-Read more about this award on the EPA's website website or through CM Life's coverage.
+Read more about this award on the EPA's website or through CM Life's coverage.

 2019 and 2020 WasteWise College/University Partner of the Year (EPA)

-What initially started as a small student food recovery project in 2010 transformed into zero-waste dining halls that divert approximately 330 tons of food scraps from landfills every year.
+What initially started as a small student food recovery project in 2010 transformed into zero-waste residential restaurants that divert approximately 330 tons of food scraps from landfills every year.
 The university buys back some of the compost from Morgan Composting, completing the cycle.
 This initiative has been recognized by the U.S. Environmental Protection Agency with the 2019 WasteWise College/University Partner of the Year Award for exemplary waste prevention, environmental stewardship and productive (re)use of materials.
-Although CMU holds other food recovery awards, this is CMU’s first time in the No. 1 national spot in sustainability.
+Although CMU holds other food recovery awards, this was CMU’s first time in the No. 1 national spot in sustainability.

 EPA’s Midwest Region Food Recovery Challenge